Voices from the Industry – NKBA

 Program Submission Guidelines

-• Please choose your format: 1 hour presentation or 1.5 hour workshop.
+• Please choose your format: Panel Discussion, Roundtable, Workshop, or Presentation.

 • Reimbursement for travel, meals, and hotel is not provided.